 By now, we're completely familiar with the basics of crafting games.
 You hit a tree until it becomes tree parts, then use the tree parts to build wooden things.
 You smash a rock until it becomes ore, then smelt the ore to build metal things.
 You meet a half-naked guy named Batman, and he follows you around for ten minutes eerily moaning, "Take me to your house.
 Show me your house.
 Show me your houuuuuse."
 Actually, that last part might not be common to crafting games.
 But Batman's weirdness is not that unusual in Rust, the early-access crafting survival game from Facepunch Studios.

 A new update has been released for Sir, You Are Being Hunted.
 For many, that'll be good news, although I suspect the game's own robot hunters wouldn't see it that way.
-Not because they've been weakened - in fact their ranks have been bolstered by the new Landowner NPC - but because the rest of this update is designed to improve the 'feel' of the game.
-There's nothing like talk of feelings to alienate AI constructs.
+Not because they've been weekend - in fact their ranks have been bolstered by the new Landowner NPC.
+Instead, it's because the rest of this update is designed to improve the 'feel' of the game, which is something robots just aren't equipped to appreciate.

 Naked cavemen can't fly, or at least, they shouldn't fly.
 In multiplayer survival sim Rust, nudity is encouraged, but using software to disrespect gravity, walls, or augment a human's natural aiming ability is punishable by permanent ban.
 CheatPunch, a new anti-cheat system described in yesterday's update notes, has already detected and banned 4,621 players.